zhaoshenzhai/mathwiki/Notes/De Morgan's Laws.md

 ```

-_Proof_.
-We shall prove the first statement, then use it to prove the second.
+<i>Proof.</i> We shall prove the first statement, then use it to prove the second.
 * Take $x\in V\comp\bigcup_{i\in I}U_i$.
 The first result follows from the following chain of equivalences:
 $$\begin{equation}
     \begin{alignedat}{2}